vulkano-rs/vulkano-www/content/guide-window.md

 Calling `surface.window()` will return an object that allows you to manipulate the window.

 However, if you try to run this code you will notice that the `build_vk_surface` returns an error.
-The reason is that surfaces are actually not part of Vulkan itself, but of one of several *extension*s to the Vulkan API.
+The reason is that surfaces are actually not part of Vulkan itself, but one of several *extension*s to the Vulkan API.
 These extensions are disabled by default and need to be manually enabled when creating the instance before one can use their capabilities.